 1. Decide on Your Home-Buying Budget

+Buying your first home in the Philippines?
 Many first-time homebuyers immediately start shopping for properties without setting a budget first.
-This is a common mistake you’ll want to avoid because it’ll tempt you to spend your money on something you can’t afford.
+Avoid this common mistake because it’ll tempt you to spend your money on something you can’t afford.

 It’s easy to fall in love with a stylish house with a breathtaking view.
 But what if it turns out to be expensive?
 So that your home purchase decision won’t be driven by emotion, determine a budget for buying your first house.

 Think long-term, too.
 Don’t overestimate your financial capacity to buy a home.
-You may be earning well in the present, but consider also that your employment status may change in the future.
-So it’s safe to be a bit conservative when estimating your home-buying budget.
+You may be earning well in the present, but your employment status may change in the future.
+Be a bit conservative when estimating your home-buying budget.

 2. Get Pre-Qualified for a Mortgage